 9 Best Campgrounds in Banff National Park, AB

 Banff National Park is one of the premier parks in Canada and should be on the top of everyone's list of the things to do in Canada.
-Banff National Park has it all: cold clear rivers, cobalt-colored lakes, glaciers, and dense pine forests full of animals.
-For campers, this is the perfect place.
+This park has it all: cold clear rivers, cobalt-colored lakes, glaciers, and dense pine forests full of animals.
+For camping, this is the perfect place.

 Most people just practice windshield tourism here, with stops at Banff townsite, Lake Louise, Moraine Lake, and various points along the Icefields Parkway.
 Those that really get the best experience slow down and plan experiences in the park.
 The best way to do that is to pitch a tent or park an RV in some of the most amazing Canadian campgrounds you'll ever visit.

 Wake up in the morning and crawl out of your tent to see the stunning Athabasca Glacier sparkling in the early light.
 Enjoy your coffee at the edge of a lake so impossibly blue, you're stunned into silence.
 Finally, at the end of the day, be lulled to sleep by the burbling of a creek and wind whistling through the pines.

 The nine campgrounds below offer different experiences.
 If you are looking for convenience and easy access to the top spots, camp near Banff Townsite at Tunnel mountain or at Lake Louise.
 For something with more nature and less services, consider Waterfowl, Rampart, or Mosquito Creek campgrounds.
 If you're a hardy camper not afraid of changeable weather and cold nights, set up your tent at Wilcox and have the Athabasca Glacier all to yourself.